Performative Learning Theory: Details on Case Study

-While Figure~\ref{fig:routes-jobs} showing the bound from Theorem~\ref{thm:gen-gap-stronger-ass} for different $\xi = \frac{m}{n}$ is in the main paper, we include visualization of the how the generalization gap bound from Theorem~\ref{thm:gen-gap-stronger-ass-2} behaves for varying $\xi$ in what follows.
+While Figure~\ref{fig:routes-jobs}.3 showing the bound from Theorem~\ref{thm:gen-gap-stronger-ass} for different $\xi = \nicefrac{m}{n}$ is in the main paper, we include a visualization of how the generalization gap bound from Theorem~\ref{thm:gen-gap-stronger-ass-2} behaves for varying $\xi$ in what follows.

 Namely, Figure~\ref{fig:add-plot} visualizes the bound from Theorem~\ref{thm:gen-gap-stronger-ass-2}: